 All iPhone charging docks can perform the basics: keeping your phone held upright while it’s charging.
-But some models go above and beyond that to offer additional features that add even more convenience.
-Here are our three favorite.
+Some models, however, far exceed the basics and offer additional features that add even more convenience.
+Here are our three favorites:

 Many charging docks support more than just an iPhone — so if you’ve got a tablet, smartwatch, or wireless headphones to keep charged as well, it’s worth it to get a dock that can charge them all simultaneously.

 Apple fans know that design matters, and that even extends to charging docks.
 Some models are made from high-end materials like bamboo or walnut, while others are made from brushed aluminum in colors that match your iPhone.
 If you’re looking for a charging dock that matches your iPhone’s simple design aesthetic, you’ll need to pay a little more, but there are plenty of good options.

 If you own an iPhone 8 or later, you can take advantage of wireless charging — often referred to as Qi wireless charging.
 It’s as convenient as it sounds: just drop your iPhone onto the dock, and it immediately begins charging, no cables needed.
 If you’re ready to ditch all of the wires, get a charging dock that supports wireless charging.